Skip to the content Skip to search

 Cassie Paine, Fountain, Image by OKPedersen

-Pedestrian Values reflects on economic shifts, labour patterns, and development in post-industrial urban cities.
-Using screen-printing, relief carving, interventionist tactics, and metal casting to alter coded materials and infrastructure found in public space, the installations reveal underlying power structures in urban environments, critiquing capitalist value systems focused on profit and development, and how these ideals are built into our everyday environment.
-(Cassie Paine)
+Pedestrian Values reflects on economic shifts, labour patterns and development in post-industrial urban cities.
+Using metal fabrication, casting, and interventionist tactics to alter coded materials and infrastructure found in public space, the installations reveal underlying power structures in urban environments, critiquing capitalist value systems focused on profit and development, exposing how these ideals are built into our everyday environment.

 Craig Commanda: Wìdjideyamawowin / Interconnection